 The United States Department of Transportation (DOT) compiled data that indicated contracted FedEx Ground drivers drive more annual miles than any other drivers with FedEx – more than 1.5 billion.

 In response to the burgeoning fatigue-related accidents, the Federal Motor Carrier Safety Administration (FMSCA) instituted Hours of Service regulations for drivers of commercial motor vehicles, also called “CMVs.”
 The final draft was published in December 2011.

 - Limit truck drivers to 11 hours maximum driving time, and only after 10 consecutive hours off the job.
 The ratio for passenger-carrying truckers is a 10-hour limit after 8 hours off of work.

 - Prevents truckers from driving if 8 hours have not passed since the end of their last 30-minute resting period.

 - Drivers are not allowed to drive more than 60 hours in 7 consecutive days, or 70 hours in 8 consecutive days.

-These and other HOS regulations were instituted to prevent serious collisions, however, fatigue can also be caused by what time of day/night the trucker is driving.
+These and other HOS regulations were instituted to prevent serious collisions; however, fatigue can also be caused by the time of day/night the trucker is driving.
 For example, a trucker may have gotten enough sleep, but driving at 3am may still result in fatigue.
 Statistics also indicate that fatigue might have something to do with distance, as 65% of fatal crashes occur on trips where the driver traveled more than 51 miles.

 Were you involved in an accident with a FedEx truck?